MP07-IONA-US, Designed By Mellow PCB

 To enter the setting selection mode, press TEST and SERVICE for about 1 second.
 Click TEST to take the next setting, and click SERVICE to decide the current setting and get back to the normal mode.
 You can know the setting id as the LED blinks N times on deciding the Nth set.

 There are some titles that uses TSS-I/O mode and they don’t provide zapper calibration.
 As a workaround, IONA provides a built-in zapper calibration mode.
 Pressing TEST and SERVICE for 3 seconmds to see the LED gets off, and blinks again.
 Now the device is in calbration mode.
 You can shoot 4 corners on your monitor in your favorite order to complete the calibration.
 Settings such as currently selected configuration, or calibration data are stored persistently.
+As they are stored in an isolated space, they would not be initialized on updating layout settings via the web page, but will be initialized only when you update or rewrite the firmware.

 You can map at most 12 physical buttons to arbitrary logical buttons for JVS.
 You can map one physical button to multiple JVS buttons, or map multiple buttons to one JVS button.
 It helps you to realize a button to push multiple buttons together, or to assign addition button for rapid-fires.